Allium leaf miner

 - The cylindrical brown pupae are about 3mm long and found embedded in the stems and bulbs

 - In spring presence of the fly larvae can cause twisting and distortion of the leaves this can be similar

 The most obvious signs of a this insect appear when rotting sets in, this is particularly prevalent in autumn:

 - Plants affected by allium leaf miner or leek moth tend to rot due to secondary infections from fungi and bacteria that develop in the damaged tissues

-Plants can be protected by covering them with an insect-proof mesh, at times when the adult flies are active and laying eggs.
+Plants can be effectively protected by covering them with an insect-proof mesh, at times when the adult flies are active and laying eggs.
 Peak adult activity is March to April and September to November.
 Crop rotation must be used, as adult flies might emerge from pupae underneath the covering if susceptible plants are grown in the same piece of ground in successive years.